jonaslimads/robot/README.md

 ### Face
 - [ ] Connect an LCD to ESP32
-- [ ] Based on some outside stimulus, the robot shows a different face to represent a feeling
+- [ ] Based on some outside stimuli or conversation via Chatbot, make the robot show a different face to represent a feeling

 ### Body
 - [ ] Use common and simple 2-wheel chassis as initial structure to mount sensors, DC motors and